 The FEED Policy Document indicates that the agriculture sector provides more indirect and significant economic benefits than any other sector of the economy.
 Consequently, the procurement of locally produced vegetables, meats and food items offers an important opportunity for the Government of Barbados to leverage its purchasing power to support the domestic agriculture sector, enhance food and nutrition security, promote health and wellness, and facilitate economic development and job creation.
-Though information on the total quantity of fresh food needed by public institutions e.g. Barbados Defence Force, Prison, Children Homes, Hospitals, School Meals and Juvenile Detention Centers is unavailable, 6-10 thousand meals are served daily in these institutions therefore the amount is substantial.
+Though information on the total quantity of fresh food needed by public institutions e.g. Barbados Defence Force, Prison, Children Homes, Hospitals, School https://barbadostoday.bb/2024/05/11/balancing-development-social-cohesion/

+Meals and Juvenile Detention Centers is unavailable, 6-10 thousand meals are served daily in these institutions therefore the amount is substantial.
 The public procurement of local agriculture produce to provide these meals would benefit the agriculture sector greatly.

-The economic benefit of water security comes from farmers not using water from the public distribution system during the seasonal dry months.
+The economic benefit of water security comes from farmers not using potable water from the public distribution system during the seasonal dry months.
 With 0.75 hectares of cucumbers a farmer can utilize approximately 210 cubic meters of water per week from the public potable water system (BWA) thereby reducing that amount available for human activities.
 If this water is irrigation water it costs less and takes the pressure off the potable water system.
 The BADMC charges 0.90 USD per cubic meter of water to farmers, whilst the BWA charges a tiered residential or commercial rate depending on the amount of water utilized up to 3.89 USD per cubic meter.
-There is also the greater security of domestic market for the local produce with reliable water security, and expected foreign exchange savings from the expected reduction in the importation of vegetables and root crops.
+There is also the greater security of domestic market for the local produce with reliable improved access to irrigation water-security, and expected foreign exchange savings from the expected reduction in the importation of vegetables and root crops.

-Other economic benefits in the farming system will derive from some farmers re-starting farming activities in areas which had have been left fallow due to water shortages and current BADMC lease holders have the opportunity to expand their operation for additional sources of farm income.
+Other economic benefits in the farming system will derive from some farmers re-starting farming activities in areas which had have been left fallow due to water shortages-and current BADMC lease holders have the opportunity to expand their operation for additional sources of farm income.
 The project activities are not expected to create any harm or interruption to other farmer income generation and employment generation activities outside of the project area.
-With the high levels of poverty in some households, it is expected that the project will be well received and will be of benefit to the direct beneficiary farm households, plus generating employment for marginalized households with no access to land to farm.
-Also, due to the current high level of fresh food imports relative to estimated annual crop production, it is not expected that significant growth in numbers of the beneficiaries in the share of the domestic fresh food supply chains will disadvantage or displace farmers outside or inside the project area.
+With the high levels of poverty in some households, it is expected that the project will be well received and will be of benefit to the direct beneficiary farm households, plus generating employment for marginalized households-with no access to land to farm.
+Also, due.
+Males and females working in agriculture are among the poorest members of the overall Barbados labor force; female farmers work unpaid on family farms and engage in subsistence agriculture.
+Due to the current high level of fresh food imports relative to Barbados' estimated annual crop production, it is not expected that significant growth in numbers of the beneficiaries in the share of the domestic fresh food supply chains-will be a disadvantage or displace farmers outside or inside the project area.